Ennis Rees

 Ennis Samuel Rees, Jr. (March 17, 1925 – March 24, 2009) was an American poet and professor.
 He was named by Governor Richard Wilson Riley as the third South Carolina Poet Laureate from 1984 to 1985.

 Biography

 Early life and education

 Rees was born in Newport News, Virginia, on March 17, 1925.
 His parents were Ennis Samuel, Sr., and Dorothy Drumwright Rees.
 In high school, he participated in track and lettered in football, focusing more on athletics than academics.
 He was also student body vice president and his senior class vice president as well.

-He graduated from the College of William & Mary with an A.B. degree in 1946 where he was Phi Beta Kappa.
+He graduated from the College of William & Mary with an A.B. degree in 1946 where he was Phi Beta Kappa and received the Botetourt Medal.
 He then went on to obtain both his M.A., in 1948, and Ph.D., in 1951, from Harvard University.

 Career

 After graduating from Harvard with his M.A. degree, Rees became an English instructor at Duke University in 1949 while still pursuing his Ph.D. from Harvard.
 He remained at Duke until 1952 when he became an instructor at Princeton University from 1952 to 1954.
 He then began a long career at the University of South Carolina in 1954, eventually becoming a full professor in 1963.
 He remained a professor at the university until his retirement in 1988.